WallyssonChristian/WallyssonChristian/README.md

 🎮 Passionate gamer since childhood, now exploring the other side of the screen.

-🧠 Learning Data Science with Python and doing a Bootcamp of Java.
+🧠 Learning Data Science with Python and doing a Bootcamp full-stack Java.

 🤖 Eager to dive deeper into the world of Artificial Intelligence.